 In this situation, it’s best to wait until the water suppliers are finished with their work.
 Your water should return to normal after the work is concluded.

 Sediment Buildup From Your Hot Water Cylinder.
 Sediment and debris can build up in hot water storage tanks over time.
-It’s always a good thing to routinely flush your hot water water cylinder if your water heater uses one.
+It’s always a good thing to routinely flush your hot water cylinder if your water heater uses one.

 If this sediment builds up too much, it can damage your pipes and reduce the lifespan of your pipes and water heater.
 We recommend fully draining your water heater storage tank at least once every six months to clear out sediment.